 Minter is a blockchain network that lets people, projects, and companies create and manage their own coins.
-The market cap is $5,525,438 and the 24h volume is $56,367.

 - How to stake BIP?

 Staking in Minter can be done by running a validator node, which requires a sophisticated infrastructure setup, or very easy by delegating to one of the Staking Providers.